Dear readers of ADxS.org, please forgive the disruption.

 • Nucleus paragigantocellularis

-• Integrates autonomous and environmental stimuli
+• Integrates autonomous stimuli and environmental stimuli

 • Nucleus prepositus perihypoglossalis